 Throughout the 1990s and early 2000s, this question format was quite popular: every single released LSAT Logical Reasoning section between June 1991 and December 2002 (88 Logical Reasoning sections from 44 consecutive LSATs) contained at least one double question stimulus, and most contained two or three (meaning two or three instances of a single stimulus followed by two separate questions in an individual LR section).
 Sometimes they even went crazy: the second Logical Reasoning section of the June 1995 LSAT (among others) contained five separate instances, meaning that 40% of the section was made up of questions in this format (10 questions out of 25 total questions in the section).

 Then, very suddenly, starting with the June 2003 LSAT, this question format disappeared.
-And not in the “we only use it occasionally” sense, but rather in the “gone entirely” sense: No released LSAT since June 2003 has contained even one instance of a double-question stimulus (64 Logical Reasoning sections from 32 consecutive LSATs).
+And not in the “we only use it occasionally” sense, but rather in the “gone entirely” sense.
+No released LSAT since June 2003 has contained even one instance of a double-question stimulus (over 50 consecutive LSATs).
 So, what happened, and is the double-question stimulus format gone forever?

-The bottom line is that you shouldn’t expect to see a lot of these questions in the future (and your LSAT likely will not contain even one), but there might be one occasionally, so take a few minutes to acquaint yourself with the format so you aren’t caught off-guard on test day.
+The bottom line is that you shouldn’t expect to see a lot of these questions in the future.
+And your LSAT likely will not contain even one.
+But there might be one occasionally so acquaint yourself with the format.